KhronosGroup/glTF-Blender-IO/docs/blender_docs/io_scene_gltf2.rst

 The effect need not be shown in Blender, as Blender has other ways of showing ambient occlusion, but this method will allow the exporter to write an occlusion image to the glTF.
-This can be useful to real-time glTF viewers, particularly on platforms where there may not be spare horsepower for computing such things at render time.
+This can be useful to real-time glTF viewers, particularly on platforms where there may not be spare power for computing such things at render time.

 .. figure:: /images/addons_io-gltf2_material-occlusionOnly.png